California State University, San Bernardino

 - Length of exchange: Students may apply to study for one quarter or up to three quarters.
 It is strongly recommended that students study for a minimum of two quarters since one quarter is less than one semester.

 - Campus health insurance charged to student: Yes.
-Estimate cost to be advised.
+Estimate cost is $370 per quarter.
 Cost is subject to change.

-- Other campus-based fees charged to student: Fees for some courses depending on the course may be charged. (e.g. lab fees).
+- Other campus-based fees charged to student: A mandatory orientation fee of $75 is charged to exchange students.
+Fees for some courses depending on the course may be charged (e.g. lab fees and supplies).
+Estimated fee is $25 per course, when applicable.
 Fee amounts and fees charged are subject to change.

 Minimum English Proficiency Score Requirements